 One of the most visually striking moments in a soccer match is when teams send most of their players into the penalty area, with a lone teammate standing in the corner of the pitch to kick the ball into the cluster of players.
-What is this?
-Why does it happen?
-Let's learn a little bit about corner kicks.
+Read on to learn more about corner kicks.

 What is a corner kick in soccer?

 In a corner kick, the ball is placed in the corner arc and a player on the opposing team kicks the ball into play.
 This is a common method for restarting play when the ball is kicked out of bounds.
 Possession is then given to the team that did not touch the ball last as it traveled out of bounds.